nEghbal/ngtcp2WithSelectiveFEC/README.md

 # ngtcp2WithSelectiveFEC
-Applying FEC on selected high priority resources only.
+Applying FEC on selected high priority resources only over ngtcp2 implementation of QUIC.

 This project needs three packages: 1) ngtcp2, 2) nghttp3, 3) OpenFEC.
 We modified ngtcp2 and nghttp3 and upload them here.
 Their installation process is exaclty as in ngtcp2's README file.